just-arizon/Appmentor/README.md

 # Appmentor
 The goal of this project is to develop a web application that aims to provide user-friendly and accessible guides and tutorials for various social media apps, like Discord .
 The application will serve as a resource hub where users can learn how to navigate and effectively utilize the features and functionalities.
 # Plan
+The web app will have a visually appealing and intuitive user interface designed to simplify the learning process for users who may be unfamiliar with Discord or face challenges in understanding its usage.
+It will feature a responsive layout that adapts to different screen sizes, ensuring a seamless experience across desktop and mobile devices.

+# Algoritm
 1. Onboarding and Registration:

 - Users will be able to create accounts or log in using their existing credentials.